HussamAlbadri/BTEC-/Tools.md

  ### Pycharm

- It is one of the most popular IDEs for Python development.
-PyCharm was designed specifically for Python.
+It is one of the most commonly used IDEs for Python programming.
+PyCharm was created for Python Programming.
-All of the extensions and plugins are geared toward making the Python development process easier.
+The extensions and plugins are all designed to make the Python development process go more smoothly.
-PyCharm comes with a number of built-in python databases and libraries, including MySQL and Oracle.
-It has room for a graphical debugger, code analysis, integration, Django web development, integrated unit testing, and version control system integration.
+MySQL and Oracle are among the built-in python databases and libraries in PyCharm.
-PyCharm works on all platforms, including macOS, Linux, and Windows.
+PyCharm is compatible with all operating systems, including Mac OS X, Linux, and Windows.

 ### Visual Studio Code

-VSCode is a source code editor, however its integrated development environment (IDE) and text editing features are limited.
-It works with a variety of programming languages, including Java, Go, JavaScript, and C++.
+VSCode is a source code editor with limited features in terms of an integrated development environment (IDE) and text editing.
+It supports Java, JavaScript, and C++, many other programming languages.

-VSCode is built on the Electron framework, which is used to create Node.js programs using the Blink layout engine.

-It does not use the project system, but it does allow users to have many directories that can be saved and reused.
-Users can exclude undesirable files from a project in VS =Code's settings.
+It doesn't use the system design, but it does allow users to create and save multiple directories.
+In VS Code options, users can exclude unnecessary data from a project.

 **Why do I choose VS Code insted of Pycharm?**